bmdanielsson/marvin-chess/README.md

 * LOG_LEVEL: The log level.
 If set to 2 the engine will log all commands that are sent and received.
 * SYZYGY_PATH: Path to where the Syzygy tablebases are located.
 * NUM_THREADS: The number of threads to use for searching.
-* EVAL_FILE: Path to network for NNUE evaluation.

 Additionally Marvin looks for a file called book.bin in the same directory as the executable.
 The book.bin file should be an opening book file in Polyglot format.